 At best, plantar warts are unsightly formations that go away on their own.
 At worst, these warts may cause varying levels of discomfort and need to be treated.
-With a full array of treatment options, Dr. Adejoke Babalola of Perfect Footcare in New York City can help you decide on the best course of action for your case.
+With a full array of treatment options, Dr. Adejoke Babalola, the Podiatrist of Perfect Footcare in New York City can help you decide on the best course of action for your case.

 A wart is a small growth on the skin that develops when the skin is infected by the human papillomavirus (HPV) virus.
 Plantar warts are named for their location -- on the bottom (or plantar side) of the foot.
 Plantar warts are common and mostly occur in children, adolescents, and the elderly.
 The warts are harmless, considered benign, and most clear up on their own.
 Sometimes, warts can cause irritation and pain, especially when standing, and medical intervention may be necessary.